On cycles and merge trees: Preliminaries on DMfs and Merge Trees

-\begin{remark} There is a one-to-one correspondence between vertices of $X$ and leaves of $M(X,f)$, non-closing edges of $X$ and parents with two children of $M(X,f)$, and closing edges (cycles) of $X$ and parents with one child in $M(X,f)$.
-Furthermore, the proof that the construction indeed produces a gMl tree is completely analogous to \cite[Proposition 2.20]{brueggemann2021merge}, respectively \cite[Theorem 9]{JohnsonScoville2022}. \end{remark}
+\begin{remark} The construction of the induced gML tree comes with a bijection $M\colon X \rightarrow V(M(X,f))$ that restricts to bijections between the critical vertices of $X$ and leaves of $M(X,f)$, between the non-closing critical edges of $X$ and parents with two children of $M(X,f)$, and between the closing edges (cycles) of $X$ and parents with one child in $M(X,f)$.
+Furthermore, the proof that the construction indeed produces a gML tree is completely analogous to \cite[Proposition 2.20]{brueggemann2021merge}, respectively \cite[Theorem 9]{JohnsonScoville2022}.
+It is also possible to apply the construction to dMfs on non-connected graphs.
+In that case the algorithm produces a merge forest and one can deal with each connected component separately. \end{remark}

-\begin{lemma} Let $(X,f)$ be a discrete Morse function on a graph and let $M(X,f)$ be the induced generalized Morse labeled merge tree.
-For any simplex $s\in X$, the rooted subtree $T(M(s))$ of $M(X,f)$ is induced by the connected component $X_{f(s)}[s]$ of $s$ in the sublevel complex of level $f(s)$.
+\begin{lemma} Let $(X,f)$ be a dMf on a graph and let $M(X,f)$ be the induced gML tree.
+For any critical cell $s\in X$, the generalized merge subtree\footnote{Recall \Cref{iMLT} for the definition of $M(s)$ and \Cref{def: generalized merge tree} for the definition of generalized merge subtrees $T(\_)$.} $T(M(s))$ of $M(X,f)$ is induced by the connected component $X_{f(s)}[s]$ of $s$ in the sublevel complex of level $f(s)$.
 Moreover, the rooted subtree $T(M(s))$ is isomorphic to $M(X_{f(s)}[s],f_{\lvert X_{f(s)}[s]})$ as merge trees if and only if $M(s)$ has chirality L. If $M(s)$ has chirality R, then $T(M(s))$ is isomorphic to $M(X_{f(s)}[s],f_{\lvert X_{f(s)}[s]})$ as rooted binary trees but the chiralities of all nodes are opposite to the ones of their respective nodes in the other tree. \end{lemma}